Ever hear about someone’s latest red point but have trouble relating because the climbing grade is in a rating system you aren’t familiar with?

 The French simplified the rating system by starting at 1 and working their way up in difficulty—1 being the easiest.

-From level 4 on, French grades add letters a-c for incremental increases in difficulty.
+From level 4 on, French grades add the letters a-c for incremental increases in difficulty.

 Adding another increment, starting at level 6 French grades include an + with each letter.